 Be honest about how you feel.

 Talking with your teen about how to prevent STDs may not be easy for you.
-It’s normal for both of you to feel uncomfortable – and it’s okay to be honest with your teen about how you feel.
+It’s normal for both of you to feel uncomfortable — and it’s okay to be honest about how you feel.

-Remember, when you are honest with your teen, he’s more likely to be honest with you.
+Remember, when you're honest with your teen, they're more likely to be honest with you.
 And keep in mind that your teen may ask a question you can’t answer.
-Tell him you aren’t sure – then look up the answer together!
+That's okay!
+Tell them you're not sure — then look up the answer together.

 Try not to give your teen too much information at once.

-Remember, you have plenty of time to talk about preventing STDs.
-You don’t need to fit everything into one conversation – it’s actually better if you don’t.
-Give your teen time to think – she may come back later and ask questions.
+You have plenty of time to talk about preventing STDs.
+You don’t need to fit everything into 1 conversation — it’s actually better if you don’t.
+Give your teen time to think — they may come back later and ask questions.

 Make this the first conversation of many about preventing STDs.